schacon/showoff/README.md

 * Syntax Highlighting

-    > Using GitHub flavored markdown, code fences will automatically be syntax highlighted making it incredibly easy to integrate code samples
+    > Using GitHub flavored markdown, code fences will automatically be syntax highlighted making it incredibly easy to integrate code samples.

 * Code Execution

     > Slides are able to provide execution and show results for JavaScript, and Coffeescript live within the browser.
-Allowing for live demonstrations of code.
+This allows for live demonstrations of code.

 * Web

-    > The system is simply a website which allows for a lot of possibilities
+    > The system is simply a website which allows for a lot of possibilities.

 ### The Ugly

 * Lack of style

-    > Most presentation packages are going to provide for you better templates
+    > Most presentation packages have better templates.

 * Speed of Layout and Animation

-    > Unless you're skills are great with CSS/Animations, you are likely going to have a harder time creating presentations with as much polish.
+    > Unless you're skilled in CSS/Animations, you will likely have a harder time creating presentations with as much polish as other programs provide.

 * Resizing

-    > Currently the presentation system can change gradual sizes, but is not very capable of growing well to the full resolution of current presentation resolution.
+    > Currently, the presentation system can change gradual sizes, but does not have true full screen mode.

 # Installation and Usage